kerimtdev/nuxt-axios-perf-plugin/README.md

 # Axios Performance Logger

-This plugin created for monitoring request performance on NuxtJS.
+This plugin created for monitoring requests performance on NuxtJS.

 ## Installation